pmarav/crypto-ntua/README.md

-# Ntua Computational Cryptography
+Assignments for the Computational Cryptography course at NTUA.

-# Lab 1
-- A Python implementation of the Vigenere cryptosystem.